 The requirements for successful completion of a baccalaureate degree include:

-- 128 credits in a program of study, including 48 in the general core;
+- 120 earned credits in a program of study, some majors may require additional earned credits beyond 120; including the general core;

-- a minimum grade-point average of 2.0 (C); some majors may have higher minimum GPA requirements;
+- a minimum grade-point average (GPA) of 2.0 (C); some majors may have higher minimum GPA requirements; and

 The requirements for successful completion of an associate degree include:

-- 64 credits in a program of study, including 24 credits in the general core;
+- 60 earned credits in a program of study;

-- a minimum of 30 graded credits earned at Southern Vermont College.
+- a minimum of 32 credits earned at Southern Vermont College.

-To meet the requirements for an associate degree, students must either be enrolled in an associate degree program or declare their major upon earning 45 credits.
-A student who has exceeded 45 credits and who wishes to apply for an associate's degree must file a written appeal with the Provost at 802-447-6333.
+To meet the requirements for an associate's degree, students must either be enrolled in an associate's degree program or declare their major upon earning 48 credits.
+A student who has exceeded 48 credits and who wishes to apply for an associate's degree must file a written appeal with the Provost.